History of the Milwaukee Astronomical Society

 1965

-Construction starts on the bathrooms and darkroom and is completed by the end of 1965.
+By April, construction is completed on the extension of the A-Dome building to the east for the bathrooms and darkroom.
 All three rooms have electric heat to keep the pipes from freezing during the winter.
 The cost for the project is $4,128.00.

 MAS becomes a leader in the new field of lunar grazing occultations.
 Halbach builds a trailer to hold 2 miles of cable for the timings.
 The Esterline Angus Instrument Company donates a 20 pen recorder for the project.